 While the concept of student engagement seems straightforward, it can take fairly complex forms in practice.
 The following examples illustrate a few ways in which student engagement may be discussed or addressed in schools:

 - Intellectual engagement: To increase student engagement in a course or subject, teachers may create lessons, assignments, or projects that appeal to student interests or that stimulate their curiosity.
 For example, teachers may give students more choice over the topics they are asked to write about (so students can choose a topic that specifically interests them) or they may let students choose the way they will investigate a topic or demonstrate what they have learned (some students may choose to write a paper, others may produce short video or audio documentary, and still others may create a multimedia presentation).
 Teachers may also introduce a unit of study with a problem or question that students need to solve.
 For example, students might be asked to investigate the causes of a local environmental problem, determine the species of an unknown animal from a few short descriptions of its physical characteristics and behaviors, or build a robot that can accomplish a specific task.
 In these cases, sparking student curiosity can increase “engagement” in the learning process.
-For related discussions, see authentic learning, community-based learning, differentiation, personalized learning, project-based learning, relevance, and student voice.
+For related discussions, see authentic learning, community-based learning, differentiation, personalized learning, project-based learning, and relevance.

 - Emotional engagement: Educators may use a wide variety of strategies to promote positive emotions in students that will facilitate the learning process, minimize negative behaviors, or keep students from dropping out.
 For example, classrooms and other learning environments may be redesigned to make them more conducive to learning, teachers may make a point of monitoring student moods and asking them how they are feeling, or school programs may provide counseling, peer mentoring, or other services that generally seek to give students the support they need to succeed academically and feel positive, optimistic, or excited about school and learning.
 Strategies such as advisories, for example, are intended to build stronger relationships between students and adults in a school.
 The basic theory is that students will be more likely to succeed if at least one adult in the school is meeting with a student regularly, inquiring about academic and non-academic issues, giving her advice, and taking an interest in her out-of-school life, personal passions, future aspirations, and distinct learning challenges and needs.